vibhayadav1/dosa_sambar_company/names.md

-# This is a list of all the names of people working on this project
+subl# This is a list of all the names of people working on this project

 # Format -   Full name - nickname (optional)
-Benjamin Chow - Ben
+Rucha Rathor